 - Minor puppy class, (quality- and competitive judging). - Puppy class, (quality- and competitive judging). - Junior class (quality- and competitive judging). - Intermediate class, (quality- and competitive judging).
-This class can be excluded on regionand breed club show subject to it being clearly stated on the invitation and on the entry form. - Open class, (quality- and competitive judging). - Working class, (quality- and competitive judging). - Champion class, (quality- and competitive judging). - Veteran class, (quality- and competitive judging). - CACIB awarding (competitive judging) only at international shows - Best of Sex (competitive judging)
+This class can be excluded on regionand breed club show subject to it being clearly stated on the invitation and on the entry form. - Open class, (quality- and competitive judging). - Working class, (quality- and competitive judging). - Champion class, (quality- and competitive judging). - Veteran class, (quality- and competitive judging). - Best of Sex (competitive judging)